 Students are expected to be able to write in good English.
 Some Physics requires good maths skills and the ability to draw tables and draw and interpret graphs is also essential.
-Students need to be independent workers in order to be successful.
+Students need to be independent workers to be successful.

-Students planning to do Triple Science will do individual GCSEs in Biology, Chemistry and Physics.
-Triple scientists will have 15 hours of science per fortnight for two years.
-For students who are hoping to study A level science, it is useful but not essential to study the individual sciences that make up Triple Science.
+Students planning to do Separate Science will do individual GCSEs in Biology, Chemistry and Physics.
+Students studying Separate Sciences will have 12 hours of science per fortnight for Year 11.
+For students who are hoping to study A level science, it is useful but not essential to study the individual sciences that make up the Separate Sciences.